 - If any leg of an Iceberg is cancelled, all the remaining pending legs that are yet to be placed will be automatically cancelled.
 Similarly, if the price of any leg of the Iceberg is modified, the new price will automatically be applied to all the pending legs.

 - The minimum order value is ₹1,00,000 for equity and 5 lots for F&O.

 - Iceberg orders are available for NSE equity, F&O, currency, BCD segment and BSE equity only.
 Iceberg order type isn’t available for MCX yet.

-- Icebergs can’t be used in the case of market and SL-M orders on BSE.
+- Icebergs can’t be used in the case of market and SL-M orders.